CITBA Conferences and Workshops REAM 2023

 - Encourage the exchange of ideas and insights among participants.

-The inaugural CITBA Regional Economist Meetup in 2023 marked a significant milestone in shaping the economic discourse of our region.
-Delegates, comprising esteemed members from academia, government, and independent sectors, convened in a collaborative spirit that surpassed traditional networking boundaries.
+The inaugural CITBA Regional Economist Meetup in 2023 marked a significant milestone in shaping the sustainable economic discourse of our region.
+Delegates, comprising esteemed members from academia, government, and independent sectors, convened in a collaborative spirit that went beyond traditional networking boundaries.
+The meeting emerged as a robust platform for comprehensive discussions, fostering deep thinking and analysis of our evolving economic landscape with a strong emphasis on sustainability.